-That being said, "medieval" is so ambiguous that lines must be drawn.
-The era that I shall call "medieval" is not the period (as it is generally understood) spanning from 500 to 1500 C.E., but a period that has little direct bearing on modern or contemporary Europe: a relatively primitive time in which a social system ruled based on tribal relations and kinship, a social system that was considerably advanced.
-We may say that this period began around the 6th century and ended around the 12th.
+In this paper, 'medieval' is not used to refer to the period spanning from 500 to 1500 C. E., but a period that has little direct bearing on modern or contemporary Europe: a relatively primitive time in which a social system ruled based on tribal relations and kinship, a social system that was considerably advanced, beginning around the 6^{th} century and ending around the 12^{th} .